12 Lifehacks How to Get Promotion

 Keep up with the competition

 Development is not equal to vertical growth.
 Try to figure out what will be best for you.
 Maybe you want to develop as an expert.
 Or you may want to change your profession.
-An international destination, when it comes to a global company, moving to flexible working hours, the need for recognition determine what matters to you, and build your path.
+An international destination, when it comes to a global company, moving to flexible working hours, the need for recognition determines what matters to you, and builds your path.